GabeKuslansky/kana/timeline.md

 10. Started trying to implement FSRS in Go.
 Tons of reading and pre-requisite knowledge required, feeling exhausted... taking a break
 11. Maybe there's an easier and quicker solution.
 Google if there's a way to query Anki, found anki-connect: exposes an http server to query Anki decks
 12. Try it out.
 Holy shit, it works like magic.
 This also allows me to use Anki for cross-device syncing, another concern I can outsource, as Anki is available on every platform
+13. Get interactive prompts working, need to figure out a storage solution for data like default deck to study from